 Make sure your surface is dry and clean from dirt and grease before painting.

 We recommend using a brush or roller.
 Use a 2-3 inch paint brush, applying a criss-cross motion to give an even spread.
 Allow 2 hours to dry between coats.

 To create a distressed look, simply apply two contrasting Tones coats, then use sandpaper or a scouring pad when the paint is dry.

 Store the paint in dry conditions away from extreme temperatures.
 Keep the lid on when not in use.

+Give your painted furniture a new lease of life!
 The cardboard fittings included in the packaging for free make a great splash tray!